Skip to Main Content

 • date the film is needed

 We may be able to borrow a DVD copy from another library or the vendor if you want to preview a film before making a purchase recommendation.
-If the library already has a film on DVD, faculty can place it on reserve and "book" it for a specific class showing date using the online form on the Faculty Reserves Services page.
+If the library already has a film on DVD, faculty can place it on reserve and "book" it (schedule it) for a specific class showing date using the online form on the Faculty Reserves Services page.

-Representatives of official Dickinson administrative units, groups or clubs may request that the library acquire documentary films for co-curricular showings by contacting a liaison librarian or emailing ask@dickinson.libanswers.com.
-Please provide: film title, English title if applicable, director, film release date, intended use of the film, and when it is needed.
+Representatives of official Dickinson administrative units, groups or clubs may request that the library acquire documentary films for small group, co-curricular showings by contacting a liaison librarian or emailing ask@dickinson.libanswers.com.
+Please provide: film title, English title if applicable, director, film release date, intended use of the film, subtitle requirements, and when it is needed.
 Note that the library cannot guarantee that we will be able to obtain a film for co-curricular showings.
 For information on performance rights for campus screenings, see: https://libguides.dickinson.edu/copyright/filmperformancerights

 DVD and VHS

 The library has over 8,000 DVDs, as well as a legacy collection of nearly 5,000 films in VHS format.
 Visit the "Find Films" webpage to search for both DVDs and VHS films in the library collection.
-If the library only has a film on VHS that is needed for course use, faculty may contact their liaison librarian and request that a DVD version be acquired, if possible.
+Personal DVD playing devices are available for loan.
+Ask at the main library Circulation Desk of contact circ@dickinson.edu for more information.

 What about Blu-Ray & Multiregion Players?

-(updated 7/13/23)
+(updated 8/14/2025)

-What about Existing Streaming Film Collections and Services?
+Streaming Film Collections and Services

 Want to help us stretch our budget?
 Search our existing film offerings to see if a suitable film on your subject is already available through the library listed at: https://www.dickinson.edu/info/20391/library/2519/find_films